Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Strong Parent Company Brand – Olay is owned by Procter & Gamble (P&G), a well-known consumer goods company.
 As a result of having a strong parent brand in the industry, Olay has been able to reach a large customer base.

 • Product Quality – The product quality is excellent, as seen by the visible effects of using the goods.
-The product aid in the reduction of aging effects on the skin as well as the prevention of dark spots.
+The product aids in the reduction of aging effects on the skin as well as the prevention of dark spots.

 products of Olay- SWOT analysis of Olay | IIDE